Fed signals trigger world stocks, bonds sell-off

 Register now for FREE unlimited access to Reuters.com

-Early European trading saw the STOXX 600 share index (.STOXX) lose 1.3%, erasing all of its gains for the year that had sent it to record highs.
+Futures markets pointed to another slippery Wall Street session later with Europe's STOXX 600 share index (.STOXX) down 1.2%, having erased all of its gains for the year that had sent it to record highs.

 "Some people are quite spooked by the minutes from the Fed that they could be tightening faster," said Carlos de Sousa, an emerging markets strategist and portfolio manager at Vontobel Asset Management.

 "Maybe the market is overreacting a bit, though.
-The fact they are discussing this (quantitative tightening) doesn't mean they are going to do it," he said, adding that he expected 1-3 rate hikes in 2022 but would be surprised if QT did happen this year.
+The fact they are discussing this (quantitative tightening) doesn't mean they are going to do it," he said, adding that he expected up to 3 rate hikes in 2022 but would be surprised if QT did happen this year.

+Focus will now be on U.S. December ISM services sector data out later ahead of Friday's all-important U.S. jobs report, which will follow new euro zone inflation data that the European Central Bank will be watching closely.

-The minutes showed that Fed officials were uniformly concerned about the pace of inflation, which promised to persist, alongside global supply bottlenecks, "well into" 2022. read more
+Wednesday's Fed minutes had showed its officials were uniformly concerned about the pace of inflation, which promised to persist, alongside global supply bottlenecks, "well into" 2022. read more

-The Nasdaq's (.IXIC) 3% drop on Wednesday was its biggest one-day percentage decline since last February and the S&P 500 (.SPX) fell the most since Nov.
+The Nasdaq's (.IXIC) subsequent 3% drop was its biggest one-day percentage decline since last February and the S&P 500 (.SPX) fell the most since Nov.
 26, when news of the Omicron variant first hit global markets.

+"There is a risk that the Fed might fall into the trap of making policy errors because they do have to perhaps hike interest rates faster than expected," said Carlos Casanova, senior economist for Asia at Union Bancaire Privee in Hong Kong.

 European trading saw U.S. Treasury yields continue to push higher across the curve.
 The U.S. 10-year yield hit its highest level since April 2021 on Thursday above 1.73% and was last at 1.732%, from a close of 1.703% on Wednesday.